viewstools/docs/README.md

 text item.name
 ```

+You can style a `List` as you would with any other container.
+By default it
+stacks its elements like `Vertical` does.
+If you want it to stack them
+horizontally, add the prop `flexDirection row` to it.

 ![composition model - list poster](images/PosterLists.jpg)

 *Content* blocks let you, well, show stuff.
 You met one before, `Text`, let's